kadenbruh/pystretch/README.md

 # pystretch
 A basic Python GUI that stretches your resolution.
-Meant for new Linux users who play competitive PC games.
+Meant for Linux users deathly afraid of the terminal who woould like to stretch their resolution probably for competitive video games.

 ![screenshot](https://cdn.discordapp.com/attachments/1040887503420395604/1071304466319552604/image.png)